SmKou/pizza-parlor/README.md

 ## Description

-Pizza Parlor is an app for ordering a pizza, where a user can choose toppings and size.
+Pizza Parlor is an app for ordering a pizza, where a user can choose toppings and size for each pizza, as well as the quantity for each pizza when ordering multiple or for events.
+Pizza toppings can be chosen based on

 ### Under Consideration

-- Enable user to order multiple pizzas
 - Display list of pizzas ordered with lists that can be clicked for detail
 - Offer delivery option